-OAPSS uses an online job posting system (Handshake).
-The new system allows students to explore jobs, practicum, residency and internship opportunities, post their resumes for employers to view, sign up for on-campus interviews, and learn about career events on-campus at no additional cost.
+The College of Public Health uses an online job posting system (Handshake).
+The new system allows students to explore internship and jobs opportunities, post their resumes for employers to view, sign up for on-campus interviews, and learn about career events on-campus at no additional cost.
 All students should complete a personal Handshake account as soon as they begin their undergraduate studies at Ohio State.